All Episodes

 But maybe neither of us even saw the message.

-But then, you know, you open your Twitter feed and it's like, the people liking my posts aren't real.
+Now, of course, there are sort of solutions to this and such, but then you open your Twitter feed and it's like the people liking my posts aren't real.

-The people, the posts are generated, et cetera, et cetera.
+The people the posts are generated, et cetera, et cetera.

 In my view, that forces a lot of people back to the in-person and real and physical world.

-And that's where like in-person networks, the firm handshake, the people at your church, the people who live right next to you begins to matter a lot more because the digital ecosystem becomes less reliable.
+And that's where in-person networks, the firm handshake, the people at your church, the people who live right next to you begins to matter matter a lot more because the digital ecosystem becomes less reliable.

 It's like, think about how your inbox is just like so flooded with spam.